Meshi Tero-kei Gradol wa Gaman Dekinai!?: Development

 Mekimeki was inspired to start the series after noticing how people around them tended to appear thin despite eating a lot.
 They wanted to create a manga that showed that people could eat delicious food while still maintaining a healthy physique.
 They watched social media videos of people eating, as well as sometimes eating and preparing the relevant food itself, as inspiration in writing and drawing the scenarios.
 They were also influenced by their own experiences gaining and losing weight, with them wanting to tackle a usually serious topic in a light-hearted manner.
 They would often visit restaurants, particularly those that trended online, and use these experiences as influences for the food tasting scenes.

 Publication

 The series began serialization in Media Factory's Comic Cune magazine on May 27, 2024.
-The first tankōbon volume was released on October 24, 2024; two volumes have been released as of June 27, 2025.
+The first tankōbon volume was released on October 24, 2024; three volumes have been released as of July 27, 2026.